kumawathemant/kumawathemant.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 Hi, I am Hemant!
-I am a third-year ECE Ph.D. student at Georgia Institute of Technology advised by [Prof. Dr. Saibal Mukhopadhyay](https://www.ece.gatech.edu/faculty-staff-directory/saibal-mukhopadhyay).
+I am a fourth-year ECE Ph.D. student at Georgia Institute of Technology advised by [Prof. Dr. Saibal Mukhopadhyay](https://www.ece.gatech.edu/faculty-staff-directory/saibal-mukhopadhyay).
 I graduated in 2020 from the Indian Institute of Technology, Bombay with a Bachelor’s degree in Mechanical Engineering and a Minor degree in Computer Science and Engineering.

 I possess a strong background in self-driving car technology, encompassing computer vision, planning, control, and localization.
 My research interests span computer vision, machine learning, and deep learning, with a focus on improving the robustness and reliability of autonomous systems.
 Currently, I’m actively engaged in research projects related to partial observability prediction and data-efficient computer vision for adaptive automotive sensing.